CalebQ42/zig-minilzo/README.md

 your_compilation.linkLibrary(minilzo_dep.artifact("minilzo"));
 ```

-This will provide zlib-ng as a static library to `your_compilation`.
+This will provide minilzo as a static library to `your_compilation`.
 To mirror how lzo is often packaged, header files are provided inside of `lzo/` so to include the header file use `@cInclude("lzo/minilzo.h")`.